captain-fox/airpress/README.md

 # Calling `bytes()` on signed `PKPass` will compress it into zip archive and return its `bytes` representation.
 _ = bytes(p)
 ```

 In most cases you're likely to return `pkpass` as `http` response and `bytes` object is exactly what you need.
 It's up to you how to handle `.pkpass` archive from this point.
-`PKPass` will raise human-readable errors in case something is wrong with pass package you're trying to sign.
+`PKPass` will raise human-readable errors in case something is
+wrong with pass package you're trying to sign and compress.

 ## Example